A love letter to

 Hey Levon,

 I’m Mohamed Thiam.
 I run Hellomomo, a design and storytelling studio that blends empathy with strategy.
-I treat every campaigns like an act of hospitality that helps people feel seen, valued, and compelled to act in ways that strengthens both the brand and their community.

 I’d love to do some work with you.
 A collaboration with Patagonia is at the very top of my professional bucket list.
 As a fellow Canadian, lover of nature, and relentless empath, I see many of our values align.